abinit/abinit/doc/tutorial/eph4mob.md

 <!--
 TODO: Discuss how to dope the system!
-Other quantities (Seebeck etc may have a different convergence behaviour -->
+Other quantities (Seebeck etc may have a different convergence behaviour In principle, one can run a single calculation with relatively large sigma_erange and then decrease the window in the RTA part.
+This trick however is not yet implemented.
+-->

 ### Convergence w.r.t. the k- and q-meshes